gchq/sleeper/docs/designs/transaction-log-state-store.md

 With a relational database, larger transactions involve locking many records.
 If a larger transaction takes a significant amount of time, there is potential for waiting based on these locks.
 A relational database is similar to DynamoDB in that each record needs to be updated individually.
-It's not clear whether this may result in slower performance than we would like with large updates, or potential deadlock issues.
+It's not clear whether this may result in slower performance than we would like with large updates, deadlocks, or other contention issues.

 We may also be affected by transaction isolation levels.
-As an example, PostgreSQL defaults to a read committed isolation level.
+PostgreSQL defaults to a read committed isolation level.
 This means that during one transaction, if you make multiple queries, the database may change in between those queries, and you may see an inconsistent state.
 This is similar to DynamoDB, except that PostgreSQL also supports higher levels of transaction isolation, and larger queries across tables.
 With higher levels of transaction isolation that produce a consistent view of the state, there is potential for serialization failure.
 For example, it may not be possible for PostgreSQL to reconstruct a consistent view of the state at the start of the transaction if the transaction is very large or a query is very large.
 In this case it's necessary to retry a transaction.
 See the PostgreSQL manual on transaction isolation levels:

 https://www.postgresql.org/docs/current/transaction-iso.html